top of page

 Cryosurgery is performed by freezing and destroying abnormal tissue and killing HPV on the cervix.

-Cryosurgery is super-freezing of tissue in order to destroy it.
+Cryosurgery is the super-freezing of tissue to destroy it.

 During the procedure: